Axios (website): History

 In March and April 2019, HuffPost and Wired reported that Axios had paid a firm to improve its reputation by lobbying for changes to the Wikipedia articles on Axios and Jonathan Swan.

-In July 2020, Axios received $4.8 million in federal loans from the Paycheck Protection Program for salary replacement during the COVID-19 pandemic.
+In July 2020, under the first presidency of Donald Trump, Axios received $4.8 million in federal loans from the Paycheck Protection Program for salary replacement during the COVID-19 pandemic.
 It later returned the money, with VandeHei explaining that the loans had become "politically polarizing".
 In September 2020, The Wall Street Journal reported that Axios was on track to be profitable in 2020 "despite the economic turmoil stemming from the coronavirus that led to broad layoffs and pay cuts at many media outlets".

 In May 2021, The Wall Street Journal reported that merger discussions between Axios and The Athletic had ended, with The Athletic opting to pursue a deal with The New York Times.

-In January 2022, the company announced Axios Local, a project that aims to "bring smart, modern, trustworthy local news to every community in America" by providing a platform for local contributors, starting with a rollout in 14 locations and reaching 25 by mid-2022, all major U.S. cities.

 On August 8, 2022, Axios announced that it had been sold to Cox Enterprises for $525 million.
-According to the deal, Cox owns 70 percent of the company, while Axios employees and its founders retain ownership of the remaining 30 percent.
-The acquisition was completed the next month.
+As part of the transaction, Axios spun out Axios HQ as a separate software company.
+According to the deal, Cox owns 70% of the company, while Axios employees and its founders retain ownership of the remaining 30%.
+The acquisition was completed the following month.

+Since 2021, Axios has launched a network of local newsletters across the United States.
+The company has also focused on growing its events business.

-In March 2023, Axios fired Ben Montgomery, a Pulitzer Prize finalist, after he described a press release about a Ron DeSantis event "exposing the diversity equity and inclusion scam in higher education" as "propaganda" in an email reply.
+In March 2023, Axios fired Ben Montgomery, a Pulitzer Prize finalist, after he described as "propaganda" a Florida Department of Education press release about an event hosted by Governor Ron DeSantis "exposing the diversity equity and inclusion scam in higher education".

+In August 2024, Axios laid off 50 employees, which amounted to 10% of total staff.

 Content

-Axioss content is designed for digital platforms, such as Facebook and Snapchat, as well as its own website.
-Reporters have made appearances on television news on NBC News and MSNBC through a deal with NBC.
-Its NBC Universal partnership has featured co-founder Mike Allen on MSNBC's show Morning Joe.
-Content is distributed via newsletters covering politics, technology, healthcare, and other subjects.
-Among the newsletters is a daily report by Allen, who formerly wrote Politico's Playbook newsletter.
-Typical articles are shorter than 300 words.
+Axios content is designed for digital platforms, such as Facebook and Snapchat, as well as its own website.
+Its articles are typically less than 300 words long.
+In addition to its website, Axios content is distributed via newsletters covering politics, technology, healthcare, and other subjects.
+Among the newsletters is a daily report by co-founder Mike Allen, who formerly wrote Politico's Playbook newsletter.
+Some Axios newsletters are free, while others are paid.
+The company sells a subscription service called Axios Pro, which bundles several paid newsletters, starting at $599 a year.

-In 2018 the literary magazine n+1s editors identified Axios as an example of a new style of writing that "is simultaneously careful and strident, low-key and declarative" to cater to impatient readers.
-They wrote, "Axios, whose name is a cross between a defense contractor and an aggressive men's deodorant, has dispensed with everything but theses and bullet points."
-According to a 2020 Knight Foundation study, Axios is generally read by a moderate audience, leaning slightly toward the left.